nutellaordidnthappen/reKarma/README.md

 # reKarma
-MacOS menu bar app that which continuously checks the karma status of the specified user.
+MacOS menu bar app which continuously checks for the reddit's karma score of specified user.